SundareshSankaran/r-runner/README.md

 Ensure your R script is styled and  indented as per R conventions to avoid failures.

+4. R dataframe to output (text field, optional): refer an R dataframe (which exists in the R session) which you desire to output to a SAS dataset for downstream analysis.

+5. Output table (output port, optional): attach a SAS dataset to this port which will contain data from a R dataframe you wish to output.

-4. R_HOME path (Configuration tab, verify/change defaults): rpy2  needs to know where to find R on the system.
+6. R_HOME path (Configuration tab, verify/change defaults): rpy2  needs to know where to find R on the system.
 Change this default value after consulting your administrator.
 The default is based on an environment where R and Python are installed using the SAS Configurator for Open Source (also known as sas-pyconfig) and sas-open-source-config utilities.

 ### Output specifications: